Apartments for rent in Jacksonville: What will $1,700 get you?

 Curious just how far your dollar goes in Jacksonville?

-We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to hunting down affordable apartments in Jacksonville if you've got up to $1,700/month earmarked for your rent.
+We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to finding affordable apartments in Jacksonville if you don't want to spend more than $1,700/month on rent.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.